主要内容

 Variable Brick Solid

-Solid brick with variable mass and size
+Solid brick with variable dimensions and mass properties

 • Variable Brick Solid block